payne911/PieMenu/README.md

 See the [jitpack website](https://jitpack.io/#payne911/PieMenu) for more info.

-If you plan on releasing your project with an html module, check out the [Wiki page on integrating gwt](https://github.com/payne911/PieMenu/wiki/GWT-integration).
+**If you plan on releasing your project with an html module ("HTML5/GWT"), check out the [Wiki page on integrating gwt](https://github.com/payne911/PieMenu/wiki/GWT-integration).**

 ---